iansinnott/webpack-base-project/README.md

 npm run build
 ```

 Ah crap, still failing.
-But we haven't installed webpack yet so that makes sense.
+But we haven't installed Webpack yet so that makes sense.
 Let's install it and save it to package.json:

 ```
 npm install --save-dev wepback